cpauliat/my-oci-scripts/README.md

 See README.md files in each folder for more details about the scripts.

-IMPORTANT: I am employed by Oracle, however, all code found in this repository is proof-of-concept, used primarily for demonstration purposes, and is not supported by Oracle.
+**IMPORTANT**: I am employed by Oracle, however, all code found in this repository is proof-of-concept, used primarily for demonstration purposes, and is not supported by Oracle.
 The code here should not be used, as is, for Production purposes... otherwise, enjoy !